TheCarsonWest/nerd-emoji/python/Regex Groups and Backreferences.md

 [[Regex Metacharacters]]  ([[Python's `re` Module]])

 This is useful for extracting specific parts of a matched string in a structured way.
-Refer to [[Regex Metacharacters]] for more information on the basic building blocks of regular expressions used in these examples.
-The [[Python's `re` Module]] note will cover the different functions available within Python's `re` module for working with regular expressions.
+Refer to [[Regex Metacharacters]] for more information on the basic building blocks of [[Regular Expressions]] used in these examples.
+The [[Python's `re` Module]] note will cover the different functions available within Python's `re` module for working with [[Regular Expressions]].